anand-ts/astrophysics-weather-data-viz-app/README.md

 # Using Local Data Files with Your Weather Data Application

-Your Docker Compose setup is already configured to use local data files.
-Here's how to set it up:

 ## 0. Download the data from Dropbox
 [Link to the data](https://www.dropbox.com/scl/fo/2l79uaowcjhavr4hn73fp/ABHqy4L6aoGiO6_ZT_WPw3c?rlkey=dtm9rs6xpsmioo2qz27q9ui9u&st=3zg395x3&dl=0)